38elements/38elements.github.com/_posts/2016-05-06-javascript-repository-github-star-ranking.md

 :book: For those who wanna learn Bash

 angular-ui/angular-ui-OLDREPO              2324
-DISCONTINUED REPO: This project has been restructured ->
+DISCONTINUED REPO: This project has been restructured -&gt;

 tooling/book-of-modern-frontend-tooling    2322
 The Front-end Tooling Book